 7. Connect employees to the plan

-Describe how this strategic plan differs from ones in the past.
+Describe how this strategic plan differs from one in the past.
 If you went out to employees with surveys, make sure they understand how they participated in the creation of the plan.
 Making connection points with employees will help find a mental place for them to store the information you are sharing.
 Without this many companies disconnect with their people and it directly impacts employee engagement.
-Dow Corning uses a matrix that focuses on Intellectual Understanding and Emotional Commitment of their employees.
+Dow Corning uses a matrix that focuses on the Intellectual Understanding and Emotional Commitment of their employees.
 Those that are high in both are considered Champions.
 If you execute your communication plan well you are more likely to develop Champions within your organization.

 8. Describe the plan

-Explain what barriers may arise that could potentially prevent your organization from achieving its vision, mission, objectives and actions.
-Remember that all employees have different levels of understanding, so make sure that you not only describe the numerics of the strategic plan, but also what the terms mean and why they are meaningful to understanding the business.
+Explain what barriers may arise that could potentially prevent your organization from achieving its vision, mission, objectives, and actions.
+Remember that all employees have different levels of understanding, so make sure that you not only describe the numerics of the strategic plan but also what the terms mean and why they are meaningful to understanding the business.
 Differentiate between signal and noise for your employees to determine relevancy.

 9. Provide handouts of the plan

-Don’t handout information that you wouldn’t want your competitors to see – there is a fine line of ‘what’ information to share with ‘who’ within the company).
+Don’t hand out information that you wouldn’t want your competitors to see – there is a fine line of ‘what’ information to share with ‘who’ within the company).
 If your strategic plan is in book format, do yourself a favor and don’t pass that out.
 Provide only the critical information that will help support your employees in doing their job.